-Pretzel (Eagle): Standing on one leg, wrap the other leg around the standing leg and wrap the arms around each other.
+Pretzel (Eagle): Standing on one leg, wrap the other leg

+wrap the other leg around the standing leg and wrap the arms around each other.
 Then switch legs and arms.

-DOUGY The National Grief Center for Children & Families

-dougy.org • help@dougy.org
+DOUGY The National Grief Center CENTER for Children & Families dougy.org • help@dougy.org